mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-gh-csharp/index.md

 ### Language Specifier Directive

 Notice that the scripts starts with `// #! csharp`.
 This is called a language specifier directive.
 Its purpose is to embed the expected language in the script code itself as a comment and a known pattern.
-Since scripts that are stored in this way do not have a file extension so the language specifier is necessary for the script component to determine the language it should use to run the script.
+Since scripts that are stored in this way do not have a file extension the language specifier is necessary for the script component to determine the language it should use to run the script.
 Alternatively you can Right-Click on the `script` parameter and choose a language from the menu, but that means all the input scripts must be of the chosen language.

 Also note that the component icon changes to a generic script icon.
 The reason is that a script component with an `script` input can executed any of the supported languages.
 Notice the language specifer for the second script is `#! python 3`: